Why would you need a California King bed?

 Deciding between a standard king vs. California king is a hard one to make.
 Both are expensive because they are among the largest standard beds on the market, but it's important to note that California kings are not as widely available, so they and their accessories are considerably more expensive.

-At the end of the day, deciding between a king vs. California king mattress is about size: yours and your room.
+At the end of the day, deciding between a king vs. California king bed is about size: yours and your room.

 Bigger and wider rooms may call for a standard king, which can comfortably take up enough space.
 More narrow rooms will require California king mattresses, which are longer and can better match the length of your room.